UO-OACISS/apex/doc/webdocs/docs/spec.md

 This function will return the current profile for the specified identifier.
 Because profiles are updated out-of-band, it is possible that this profile values are out of date.
 This profile can be either a timer or a sampled value.
-The structure referenced by the profile pointer will be continuously updated by APEX, so a policy function may choose to store this pointer for subsequent iterations.

 ### Reset a profile